 Types of influencers

-Everyone uses slightly different definitions for influencer types.
-We typically identify five tiers of social media influencers: nano, micro, mid, macro, and mega.
-Recent data from Upfluence shows that engagement rates are higher for smaller influencers than larger ones.
+Everyone uses slightly different definitions for influencer types, but they typically fall into five tiers of social media influencers: nano, micro, mid, macro, and mega.
+When developing an influencer marketing strategy, be sure to find the right influencer at the right level for your project.

-Nano-influencers are your everyday people.
-They often have between 1,000 and 10,000 followers on Instagram.
+Nano-influencers are everyday people with emerging personal brands.
+They often have between 1,000 and 10,000 followers on social media.
 Their feeds aren’t glamorous or polished, and photos are typically not edited.
 Being an influencer is not their full-time job.

 However, nano-influencers are excellent to work with for growing ecommerce brands for two reasons: